Ivan the Terrible and his victories

 The church is named after Basil the Blessed (in Russian – Василий Блаженный, lived in 1469 – 1552) – an eccentric Russian Orthodox saint.
 He devoted himself to a specific kind of servitude to God – yurodstvo – where the devotee pretends to be a fool and refuses any comforts.
-Thus Basil the Blessed lived without permanent residence, walked naked, with chains and deliberately summoned to humiliations from the cruel crowd (although in general he was much respected).
+Thus Basil the Blessed lived without a permanent residence, walked naked, with chains and deliberately summoned to humiliations from the cruel crowd (although in general, he was much respected).

 Basil the Blessed gained respect through his candid and fair conduct and opinion – and contemporaries considered that he might be the only person truly respected by Ivan the Terrible.
 He was buried in the site of future St. Basil’s Cathedral.

 Saint Basil is not the only "sacred fool" buried here – also Ivan the Blessed was buried in church grounds in 1589.